If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 - FIRPTA (Foreign Investment in Real Property Tax Act): A 15% withholding tax may apply when a non-resident sells US property.

-- Income Tax: If you rent out the property, you are required to file US tax returns on that income.
+- Income Tax: If you rent out the property, you must file US tax returns on that income.

 - Use of Property: Foreigners buying for personal use may be exempt from specific investment-related tax implications.